(732) 906-9600

 Back pain is a common complaint usually caused by a muscle knot or changes to the spine.
 However, if this back pain radiates to the stomach or your stomach and back pain occur at the same time, it may be a sign of an underlying medical condition.
 Visit Redefine Healthcare if your pain in the stomach and back is accompanied by other symptoms like nausea, vomiting, bloating and pain, and burning with urination for accurate diagnosis.
-Dr. Eric Freeman helps you understand your condition and comes up with the best treatment plans for coping with pain and improving your quality of life.
-The specialist explains the reasons behind the discomforting sensations in your stomach and focuses on managing your pain safely and effectively.

 There are many reasons for back pain and stomach ache, and many of us suffer from occasional episodes due to one reason or another.
 While they are both extremely uncomfortable, stomach and back pains happening at the same time are a cause for concern.
 They may result from an injury or trauma, or there may be a problem with the internal organs located in the area.